Sridharhr/Lane-Detection-System/README.md

 # lane-detection-opencv

 ### About
-Advanced OpenCV for lane detection and curvature in video.
+Advanced OpenCV for lane detection and curvature.

 ### Data